1001mei/experimental-site/content/post/hello.md

 summary: "Some hello world programs for the languages that I have learnt"
 ---

-# Some hello world programs for the languages that I have learnt
+# Hello world programs for languages that I have learnt

 ```c
 #include<stdio.h>